IBM/ibm-block-csi-driver/docs/content/release_notes/supported_os.md

 # Supported operating systems

-As of this document's publication date, IBM Power® and zLinux® architectures are not supported for this release. {: restriction}
+As of this document's publication date, the IBM Power® architecture is not supported for this release.{: restriction}

 Kubernetes 1.32 is not supported on Red Hat® Enterprise Linux® (RHEL) 8.x.{: restriction}